yingding/kf-examples/workshops/pipeline1.md

 ![](./images/pipeline1_ui_upload_create.png)

+Important:
+*  At the current Kubeflow version, the pipeline name is global unique, it is shared among all namespaces.
+* If you receive an error, that pipeline already exists.
+Change your pipeline name or upload it as a new pipeline version to the existing pipeline.
+* In Kubeflow 1.8.0 there will be private pipeline for namespace in the future.

-5. On the opened `sum-numbers-pipeline` plane, click on `Create run`
+5. On the opened `<yourname>-um-numbers-pipeline` plane, click on `Create run`

 ![](./images/pipeline1_create_run.png)